intrahealth/client-registry-docs/docs/installation.md

        diagnostics:
         'Resource StructureDefinition/Patient not found, specified in path: Basic.subject' } ] }
 ```
-The solution is to load an SD for Patient.
+The solution is to load a FHIR SD for patient.
 This can be done directly using the HAPI FHIR Web Testing UI for Structure Definition resource --> CRUD Operations --> UPDATE and indicating the id as Patient, and pasting in the SD for patient.

 Alternatively, hapi-fhir-cli offers a tool to update all SD and ValueSets.
 In another terminal:
 ```
 hapi-fhir-cli upload-definitions -v r4 -t http://localhost:8080/baseR4/
 ```